railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

    *List of Partner Category*

 Double-click one of the categories in the partner category structure to get a list of the partners in that category.
-If you click on a category that has sub-categories you will get a list of all of the partners in the main category and in all of its subcategories.
+If you click on a category that has subcategories you will get a list of all of the partners in the main category and in all of its subcategories.

 Because categories are structured in a hierarchical manner, you can apply an action at any level of